david-browning/Queue-Game-Library/README.md

   define new functionality.
 Components are functors with additional requirements?
 * PSO supports steam output?
 * Resize frame?
 This resized render targets and depth stencils?
+Resize viewport and scissor?
 * Provide CPU access to depth-stencil buffer.
 * Require AVX support?
 * Memory map the file that icontent_file points to?
-* PSO, rasterizer, and depth stencil are not content.
-Only the config buffers should be imported as content.
-* Test static pointer.